MrBrezina/typefacedesign.org/README.txt

 - upload all PDFs
 - when everything is ready, set the ready flag to 1 and run the build script
 - double check (also the previous years before uploading)
-- modify the index.php to make it the default year
+- modify the "site/index.php"" to make it the default year